simulation-tree/simulation/README.md

     }
 }
 ```
-> Removing a system isn't necessary, its just shown here for completeness sake.
+> Removing a system isn't necessary, its just shown here for completeness

 ### Programs

 Program entities are defined by implementing the `IProgram` interface, and
 expose functions that are called by the simulator to start, update, and finish.